 Qantas International First Lounge Sydney

 Here are our recommendations for common airports:

 - Sydney: Qantas International First Lounge recommended over the Emirates Lounge

 - Melbourne: Qantas International Lounge recommended over the Emirates Lounge

 - Brisbane: either Qantas International Lounge or Emirates Lounge

-- Auckland: Emirates Lounge recommended over Qantas International Business Lounge (or the Emperor Lounge for Priority Pass members)
+- Auckland: Emirates Lounge recommended over Qantas International Business Lounge (or the Strata Lounge for Priority Pass members)

 - Christchurch: shared Manaia Lounge (same as for Priority Pass members)